 Mercury (Hg) is known to be one of the most toxic heavy metals in the global environment.
-It is persistent and commonly occurs in three major forms: elemental mercury (Hg0), inorganic mercury (Hg2+) and organic mercury, an example of the latter being methylmercury (MeHg).
+It is environmentally persistent and commonly occurs in three major forms: elemental mercury (Hg0), inorganic mercury (Hg2+) and organic mercury, an example of the latter being methylmercury (MeHg).

 Furthermore, mercury undergoes complex physical, chemical and biological transformations in the environment.
-While being transported through the atmosphere, Hg0 can undergo photochemical oxidation to reactive Hg2+ and subsequently be deposited on soils and in lakes, rivers and the sea.
-Hg2+ is readily transformed to MeHg by reducing bacteria in oxygen-poor habitats.
-Mercury in this form is subject to uptake by aquatic organisms resulting, for example, in high mercury concentrations in fish.
-A further consequence is chronic low level exposure of humans to this pollutant.

-Contamination by mercury is, in fact, more widespread than contamination by other metals, partly due to atmospheric transport mechanisms and/or its bio-magnification through the food chain, along which it moves to reach fish and humans higher up the chain.
+While being transported through the atmosphere, Hg^o can undergo photochemical oxidation to reactive Hg2+ and subsequently be deposited on soils and in lakes, rivers and the sea.
+Methylation of Hg2+ by reducing bacteria is prevalent in anoxic habitats, following which the mercury is subject to uptake by aquatic organisms, resulting in high mercury concentrations in fish and chronic low level exposure of humans.
+Contamination by mercury is, in fact, more widespread than contamination by other metals, partly due to atmospheric transport and/or bio-magnification through the food chain, which enables it to reach fish and humans higher up the food chain.